Symmetric Entropy-Constrained Video Coding for Machines: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{igital} video plays a crucial role in our daily lives, comprising a significant portion of data storage.
+The growing prevalence of automated video analytics (e.g., surveillance, autonomous driving, and content moderation) has shifted the consumer of compressed videos from humans to machines, yet mainstream codecs are still optimized for the human visual system and thus spend bits on details that machines often ignore.
 To efficiently store and transmit this massive amount of data, video coding techniques have been developed, primarily designed to meet the requirements of the human visual system (HVS).
 For videos aimed at HVS, such as movies and short clips, it is essential to preserve visual details perceptible to humans during compression.
 Meanwhile, videos collected for machine vision tasks, such as surveillance analysis~\cite{PANDEESWARI2025111349} and facial recognition~\cite{facial}, typically require only part of the video information, rather than the complete visual details~\cite{scalable_choi, scalable_dcc}.
 Currently, neural video coding frameworks have evolved significantly and offer excellent compression performance~\cite{dcvc_rt, dcvc_fm, dcvc_dc, dcvc_sdd, ibvc, ecvc}.
 However, these methods are optimized primarily for pixel-domain distortion or HVS-related metrics and do not fully satisfy the requirements of machine vision systems (MVS) in terms of video understanding (e.g., detection, segmentation, and object tracking)~\cite{trans_vfc}, as shown in Fig.~\ref{figure-first}(a).
 Therefore, it is essential to develop video coding for machines (VCM) methods and bridge the gap between video coding and video understanding.